 The owner who is also the builder had stated that there were a number of structural issues.
 One issue was that the foundation needed to be replaced.
 This is why the brick is absent from the after photo.

 In his defense, he stated he would have liked to restore the property but did not due to the cost.
 I guess that means it is cheaper to cover up all the eye-brow windows.
 Money is always an excuse for making a mess.
+Actually if you ever saw the mess he made of his house is Matawan NJ you would understand.
 Although he and many other contractors out there may have the “best” intentions, they are not old house specialists.
 They are not aware of the huge impact something that is so simple to them can make to the appearance of the house.

 This house is being renovated-vandalized for resale at a much higher price.